opendatasoft/ods-documentation/content/explore/calendars/simple_calendars/en/article.md

 This is also where you'll be able to select the events' color.

 ![Default configuration for my calendar.
 The event's fields are pre-selected but not correct.](calendar_event_default_settings.png)
+_Default configuration for my calendar.
+The event's fields are pre-selected but not correct._

 ![Corrected settings](calendar_event_settings.png)
+_Corrected settings_

 ### Setting up the tooltip

 In the calendar view, a click on a event will bring forward a tooltip containing more information about the events.
 You can of course configure which fields will appear in the tooltip and their relative order.
 A live preview is available on the right side.

-![Setting up the tooltip](calendar_tooltip_settings.png)
+![Setting up the tooltip](calendar_tooltip_settings.png) _Setting up the tooltip_

-![The associated live preview](calendar_tooltip_preview.png)
+![The associated live preview](calendar_tooltip_preview.png) _The associated live preview_

 ## Sharing